Most OLED displays are monochrome, but OLED displays using the SSD1331 driver can display up to 65K colors.

 7 | CS | SPI: Chip Select |

-Pin DC is not common and used with components that can receive large amounts of data (such as displays): when this pin is pulled low, it indicates that the data received is a command, else display data.
+Pin DC is used with components that can handle large amounts of data, such as displays.
+When this pin is pulled low, it indicates that the incoming data is a command; when high, the data is display data.

-In my tests, I am connecting the display to a ESP32 S2 Mini like so:
+In my example, the display is connected to an ESP32 S2 Mini as follows:

 Pin Display | Pin Wemos/Lolin S2 Mini | Description |